Vision & Strategy

 Compelling and durable charitable purpose

 Cochrane has a compelling and durable charitable purpose for the benefit of the public.
-Our vision is a world of improved health where decisions about health and health care are informed by high-quality, relevant and up-to-date synthesized research evidence.
-Our mission is to promote evidence-informed health decision-making by producing high-quality, relevant, accessible systematic reviews and other synthesised research evidence.
+Our vision is a world of better health for all people where decisions about health and care are informed by high-quality evidence.
+We are an independent, diverse, global organization that collaborates to produce trusted synthesized evidence, make it accessible to all, and advocate for its use.
+Our work is internationally recognized as the benchmark for high-quality information about the effectiveness of health care.

 Long-term strategy flowing from the charitable purpose